 Describe how your contributions to this project built on the knowledge and skills you acquired in earlier course work.

 Mostly using the knowledge gained from ECE362 and ECE595 computer vision.
 Having an overall understanding of microcontroller is very important to my design in the ece477 course project.
 From the design in the very top, all the way down to fixing the individual module in detail, an overall understanding of what I can do or what I should do is a must have knowledge.
 Moreover, now we can do our project faster and easier by use some developed dependencies like Hal library.
 I would also like to thank the knowledge I learned in ece595 computer vision.
 I knew the open-source software Openpose during the final presentation and final project.
-With the help of openpose, many feature are finally capable to do.
+With the help of openpose, many feature are finally capable to be achieved.

 Describe how you acquired and applied new knowledge as needed to contribute to this project.
 What learning strategies did you employ to do so?